andrevidela/dev-notes/docs/TASKS.md

               the states are the products of the state of the lines
   - [ ]  5.4 Port the preprocessor to the updated version
   - [ ]  5.5 Write installation instructions for the haskell version
-  - [ ]  5.6 Write the usage tutorial for use in Papillion

 ## 6 Open-Servers
   - [x] 6.1 port the core logic to indexed paths